penrose/penrose/packages/docs-site/blog/2023/06/13/staged-layout.md

 ## Layout optimization becomes complicated quickly

 In Style, we can write `ensure` and `encourage` statements to declare constraints and objectives.
 The compiler turns them into a numerical optimization problem, and the optimizer finds a good layout.
-So far, this approach has worked fairly well for us.
-As we author more complex diagrams in Penrose, however, we ran into more difficult optimization problems.
+This simple approach worked fairly well in the early years of Penrose.
+However, as we authored more complex diagrams in Penrose, the optimizer started to struggle.

-For example, we have built a series of diagrams in 2D Euclidean geometry.
-Initially, the layout engine worked just fine.
-But as the Style program become a lot more complex, the optimizer started to struggle.
-Take this diagram as an example.
+For example, we have built a series of diagrams in 2D Euclidean geometry where the optimizer was unable to consistently produce good layouts, like this one:

 <!-- <div style="width: 55%; float:right; margin-left: 16px; margin-top: 16px"> -->
 <div style="display: flex; justify-content: center">